ChabierAlaiza/superheroes/README.md

 npm install
 ```

-4. Create a `.enviroment.ts` file based on the `.enviroment.example.ts` file.
+4. Create a `.environment.ts` and `.environment.development.ts` file based on the `.environment.example.ts` file.

+5. Make sure the environment path is correctly imported into `.heroes.service.ts`

 ### Running the App